 - Travel insurance for my non-Canadian guests, like this Visitors to Canada Plan

 Sometimes (dare I say oftentimes?) going cross-country to make those obligatory visits isn’t a holiday.
 It may be necessary, but don’t fool yourself into thinking this is a family vacation just because you’ve taken time off work.
 Call it what it is (a duty trip) and plan a more appropriate family getaway another time.

 Can’t afford to?
 Consider whether you really need to schlep your entire brood along for the duty trip.
 If you can’t (or won’t) go it alone, see if you can tack on a few days for your immediate family to have some fun.
 Everyone deserves a break, after all.

-Do you have any tips for sharing spaces with other families?
+Do you have any tips for sharing spaces with others?